tgnemecek/core-website/src/collections/posts/2021-09-15-managing-stress-knowing-what-your-body-is-telling-you.md

 ---
 collection: posts
-title: Managing Stress = Paying attention to what your body tells you
+title: "Manage Stress: Pay attention to what your body tells you, then act!"
 text: "Put many life-saving one-minute *Stress-busting* techniques in your own hands with the *SOS: Switch Off Stress* app.
 See how here:"
 video: https://www.youtube.com/watch?v=OR65SX-kchA